 He has directed across the country, including productions in New York, Florida and the North Carolina Theatre where he directed three-time Tony Award-nominee Terrence Mann in Sweeney Todd and Peter Pan.
 Scott has a long association with the Williamstown Theatre Festival in Massachusetts as an actor, cabaret performer and stage manager.
 He has also stage managed in New York (including Broadway and the Manhattan Theatre Club) and for many productions regionally.

 Scott has also performed in cabarets in New York including at The Savoy.
 From 1996-2006 Scott served as artistic director of The New Harmony Theatre, a LORT summer theatre in Indiana where he directed 29 productions.
-He also directed the 2006 production of Thom Thomas' A Moon To Dance By which marked New Harmony's first world premiere; the play was subsequently optioned by Broadway producer Edgar Lansbury and received a Pulitzer Prize nomination for Best Play in 2009.
+He also developed and directed the 2006 production of Thom Thomas' A Moon To Dance By which marked New Harmony's first world premiere; the play was subsequently optioned by Broadway producer Edgar Lansbury and received a Pulitzer Prize nomination for Best Play in 2009.

 A native New Yorker, Scott received acting training at The Circle-in-the-Square Theatre School (where he has also taught) and Weist-Barron in New York with additional training in London.
 In addition to freelance directing, Scott has taught at universities and conservatories for over 20 years.

 For the BFA Musical Theatre, Scott teaches scene study, acting technique and song interpretation and serves as advisor and coach for professional orientation.
 Scott is a member of Stage Directors and Choreographers and a member of The Southeastern Theatre Conference where he serves on the Auditions Committee.
 He is on hiatus with Actors Equity Association and SAG-AFTRA.